Toggle menu

 Signature on white paper

-• to upload a photo of your handwritten signature in black ink on plain white paper
+• upload a photo of your handwritten signature in black ink on plain white paper

-• have your national insurance number to hand to verify your identity
+• provide your national insurance number to verify your identity

-If you are unable to provide a signature (or a consistent signature) due to a disability or inability to read or write, you can apply for a postal vote without giving your signature.
-You can contact the Electoral Services team to ask us for a signature waiver.
+If you are unable to provide a signature, or your signature varies due to a disability or difficulty with writing, you can still apply for a postal vote.
+Please contact the Electoral Services team to request a signature waiver.

 If you can't apply online